-If you are into knitting or crocheting, you probably have spent a fair share of time rolling balls out of your yarn skeins.
+Regardless if you are into knitting, crocheting or weaving, if you are working with yarn you probably have spent your fair share of time rolling balls of yarn.

-Yarn winders will let you roll your yarn into balls or center pull cakes in no time.
-These yarn cakes are a great way of preventing your yarn from constantly flopping and moving around while you work.
+Using a winder will let you turn yarn skeins into center pull cakes in no time.
+These yarn cakes are a great way of preventing any knots and ties while pulling out the yarn.
+Also, these cakes don’t constantly flop and move around while you work like skeins.

 Finally, tightly winded balls and cakes of yarn are much easier to store between two projects.
 If you store several hanks or skeins in the same drawer, you might find a monster of tangled threads and knots that can scare anyone.